Rise to Success: Career Highlights of Kyle Schwarber

 Discover the career path of Kyle Schwarber, from the first major opportunity to industry-changing achievements.

-Kyle Schwarber is a professional baseball player, currently a left fielder and designated hitter for the Philadelphia Phillies.
-Previously, he played for the Chicago Cubs, Washington Nationals, and Boston Red Sox, demonstrating a notable career across several MLB teams.
+Kyle Schwarber is a professional baseball player currently with the Philadelphia Phillies, playing as a left fielder and designated hitter.
+He has also played for the Chicago Cubs, Washington Nationals, and Boston Red Sox.
+Known for his power hitting, Schwarber has established himself as a prominent figure in MLB.

-In the first game of the National League Championship Series, Schwarber hit a 488 feet home run and because of the game the Phillies reached their first World Series since 2009.
+During the first game of the National League Championship Series in 2022, Schwarber hit a 488 feet home run.
+Later in the series the Phillies defeated the Padres, reaching their first World Series since 2009.

-2012: Won MVP in Cape Cod Baseball League
+2012: Cape Cod Baseball League Championship and MVP

-In 2012, during the college offseason, Kyle Schwarber played for the Wareham Gatemen and won the playoff's most valuable player award.
+In 2012, Kyle Schwarber played for the Wareham Gatemen of the Cape Cod Baseball League (CCBL) during the college offseason.
+After winning the league championship with the Gatemen, Schwarber was awarded the playoff's most valuable player award.

 June 16, 2015: MLB Debut

-On June 16, 2015, Kyle Schwarber was promoted to the major leagues by the Cubs and made his major league debut as a position player that night, replacing ejected starting catcher Miguel Montero.
+On June 16, 2015, Kyle Schwarber was promoted to the major leagues by the Cubs.
+He made his major league debut as a position player that night, replacing ejected starting catcher Miguel Montero in the eighth inning against the Cleveland Indians at Wrigley Field.

 July 2015: All-Star Futures Game MVP

-In July 2015, Kyle Schwarber played in the All-Star Futures Game and was named the MVP of the game after hitting a go-ahead two-run triple for Team USA.
+In July 2015, Kyle Schwarber played in the All-Star Futures Game, where he was named the MVP of the game after hitting a go-ahead two-run triple for Team USA.

-On July 16, 2015, Kyle Schwarber was recalled from Triple A Iowa to rejoin the Cubs due to an injury to catcher Montero.
+On July 16, 2015, Kyle Schwarber was recalled from Triple-A Iowa to rejoin the Cubs due to an injury to catcher Miguel Montero.

-In 2016, Kyle Schwarber was a member of the Chicago Cubs’ World Series championship team.
+In 2016, Kyle Schwarber was a member of the Chicago Cubs when they won the World Series.

-In 2016, Kyle Schwarber was added to the Cubs' roster for the World Series and started Game 1 as the designated hitter despite not having played in a Major League game since his injury in April.
+In 2016, Kyle Schwarber was added to the Cubs' roster for the World Series, and started in Game 1 as their designated hitter.
+Schwarber and the Cubs defeated the Indians in seven games to claim the Cubs' first World Series championship in 108 years.

-In 2017, while with the Chicago Cubs, Kyle Schwarber launched "Schwarber's Neighborhood Heroes" to honor first responders, and also hosted his first fundraiser, "Schwarber's Block Party".
+In 2017, while with the Chicago Cubs, Schwarber launched "Schwarber's Neighborhood Heroes" to honor and give back to first responders, and also hosted his first inaugural fundraiser, "Schwarber's Block Party", to help raise funds for first responders.

 2018: Home Run Derby Runner-Up

-In 2018, Kyle Schwarber finished second in the Major League Baseball Home Run Derby to Bryce Harper.
+In 2018, Kyle Schwarber participated in the Major League Baseball Home Run Derby, hitting 55 home runs and finishing second to Bryce Harper.
+For the season, he batted .238 with 26 home runs and 61 RBI.

-In June 2019, Kyle Schwarber was announced to be joining the Cape Cod Baseball League (CCBL) Hall of Fame class of 2019.
+In June 2019, it was announced that Kyle Schwarber would be inducted into the Cape Cod Baseball League (CCBL) Hall of Fame class of 2019.

 August 23, 2019: Third Annual Block Party

-On August 23, 2019, Kyle Schwarber held his third annual block party in Chicago.
+On August 23, 2019, Schwarber held his third annual block party, which was the last one he held in Chicago.

-On January 9, 2021, Kyle Schwarber signed a one-year contract with the Washington Nationals.
+On January 9, 2021, Kyle Schwarber signed a one-year major league contract with the Washington Nationals.

 On July 29, 2021, Kyle Schwarber was traded to the Boston Red Sox in exchange for minor-league pitcher Aldo Ramirez.

-On March 20, 2022, Kyle Schwarber agreed to join the Philadelphia Phillies on a four-year contract.
+On March 20, 2022, Kyle Schwarber agreed to join the Philadelphia Phillies on a four-year, $79 million contract.

-June 2022: Named NL Player of the Month
+June 2022: National League Player of the Month

 Kyle Schwarber was awarded NL Player of the Month honors for June 2022, after batting .272 with 12 home runs.